serenaklm/rumor_detection/README.md

 	        - Models to be selected could be found in ./logs after training
 	- The path of the testing data
 	- The path of the output from testing

 # Contact:
 	Please contact Serena (klingmin@dso.org.sg) for any enquiries.
 Thank you!

+# Acknowledgments
+	* Chieu Hai Leong (DSO National Laboratories) and Jiang Jing, Qian Zhong and Tran Anh (SMU) for the guidance and mentorship
+	* My colleagues from DSO National Laboratories for their advices and discussions